Baskaboo/We-Live-In-Simulation/README.md

 # 🕶️ WE LIVE IN SIMULATION (The Reality OS Engine Room)

 > *"I want to destroy reality we are trained to see.
-From the ruins of reality, I create a model that aims to explain the universe, accelerate evolution, simplify our thinking and enhance the pleasure in our lives."*
+From the ruins of reality, I create a model that aims to explain mind and universe, accelerate evolution, simplify our thinking and enhance the pleasure in our lives."*
 > — **The Baskaboo Manifesto**

 ---